-The Leica S system is not all that well known compared to its smaller M system brother, or even the SL system which you might call the middle sibling.
-The S system is based around a 30mm x 45mm CMOS which makes it considerably larger than full frame (56% larger area), and well into the territory that people refer to as “medium format”.
+The Leica S system is not all that well known compared to its smaller M system brother, or even the SL system, which you might call the middle sibling.
+The S system is based around a 30mm x 45mm CMOS which makes it considerably larger than a full-frame (56% larger area) and well into the territory known as “medium format”.

-The original Leica S2 with a 37.5MP 30mm x 45mm CCD sensor was introduced in 2009 and followed by the Leica S (Type 006) in 2012 and then the slightly updated Leica S (Type 007) which moved to a 37.5MP CMOS sensor in 2014.
-That was again followed by the Leica S3 with a 64mp CMOS sensor that was originally previewed in 2018 but rescheduled for a spring 2020 release after unspecified delays.
+The original Leica S2 with a 37.5MP 30mm x 45mm CCD sensor was introduced in 2009, followed by the Leica S (Type 006) in 2012 and then the slightly updated Leica S (Type 007), which moved to a 37.5MP CMOS sensor in 2014.
+That was followed by the Leica S3 with a 64mp CMOS sensor that was initially previewed in 2018 but rescheduled and launched in March 2020 for the hefty price of $19,000!

 If you are unfamiliar with the nomenclature that Leica uses to describe their lenses, I recommend you read our previous post entitled Leica Lens Terminology and Abbreviations.